jethrocarr/pupistry/README.md

 You can fetch the module from: https://github.com/jethrocarr/puppet-pupistry

-If you're doing r10k and Puppet masterless from scratch, this is probably something you want to make life easy.
-With r10k, just add the following to your
+If you're doing `r10k` and Puppet masterless from scratch, this is probably something you want to make life easy.
+With `r10k`, just add the following to your `Puppetfile`:
-Puppetfile:

     # Install the Pupistry companion module
     mod 'jethrocarr/pupistry'